Assigned Risk Auto Insurance: Last Resort Coverage Explained

 High-Risk Location Areas with extreme theft, vandalism, or uninsured driver rates

 Drivers with a combination of these factors — say, a DUI plus multiple accidents — are almost certain to be denied by the voluntary market and will need to turn to their state's assigned risk plan.
-Learn more about what qualifies you as high-risk and why it matters.
+Learn more about what qualifies as high-risk and why it matters for your premiums.

 SR-22 Requirements